-Glaucoma is a vision-threatening disease which causes damage to the optic nerve, typically from the intraocular pressure being too high for the health of the eye.
+Glaucoma is a vision-threatening disease that causes damage to the optic nerve, typically from the intraocular pressure being too high for the health of the eye.
 The eye pressure is high in glaucoma patients due to the drainage system, in the inner corner of the eye between the cornea and the iris, being blocked.

 There are two basic types of glaucoma which are open-angle glaucoma and closed-angle glaucoma.
 Primary open-angle glaucoma (POAG) is the most common type of glaucoma which occurs in approximately 90% of those with the disease.

 Unlike POAG, in those who have angle-closure glaucoma, the eye pressure rises very quickly.
 This can occur due to drainage canals being blocked by the iris (similar to something covering the sink drain).

 Generally in combination with gradual vision loss or tunnel vision.

-Though the damage done from glaucoma cannot be reversed, medicated eye drops, laser treatments and surgical intervention can help stop further damage.
-Medicated eye drops, laser treatments and surgery can all work to improve the flow of fluid out of the eye therefore lowering eye pressure.
+Though the damage done from glaucoma cannot be reversed, medicated eye drops, laser treatments, and surgical intervention can help stop further damage.
+Medicated eye drops, laser treatments, and surgery can all work to improve the flow of fluid out of the eye therefore lowering eye pressure.